It all began with Russia: Donald Trump's four great betrayals of the nation

 Here are the indisputable basics.
 Russian leader Vladimir Putin ordered a covert assault, employing information warfare, on the 2016 US election.
 A 2017 report of the intelligence community, the 2019 report of Special Counsel Robert Mueller, a 2018 House Intelligence Committee report, and a 2020 Senate Intelligence Committee report all stated that.
 The attack was real.
 Each of these reports—with the exception of the one from the House Intelligence Committee, which was written by highly partisan GOP allies of Trump—note that one critical aim of the Russian operation was to elect Trump.
 And it is certainly obvious that Moscow’s hack-and-leak covert action, which released stolen Democratic emails and documents, hurt Hillary Clinton’s campaign and boosted Trump, particularly when it started disseminating pilfered material hours after the emergence of the Access Hollywood video that showed Trump boasting that he grabbed women “by the pussy.”
 (The weaponized leaking of these Democratic records continued through the final four weeks of the campaign.)

-So here’s one big incontrovertible fact: Trump won the presidency with Russian assistance.
-Here’s another: Trump and his lieutenants aided and abetted Putin’s attack on the United States.
+So there’s one big incontrovertible fact: Trump won the presidency with Russian assistance.
+Ands another: Trump and his lieutenants aided and abetted Putin’s attack on the United States.

 For years, Trump and his minions have strived to define the main issue of the scandal as collusion: was there evidence that he or his campaign directly conspired with Moscow’s clandestine project to torpedo the American election?
 Trump contended there was no joint plotting and, thus, the whole scandal was a scam perpetuated by his diabolical political enemies, including the Deep State, the Democratic Party, and the media.
 His defenders in the conservative world, the rightwing press, and Congress pushed this point hard.
 And they (falsely) claimed as slam-dunk evidence the Mueller probe’s conclusion that it had not uncovered evidence of a criminal conspiracy between Trump and the Russians, misrepresenting this finding as a declaration there had been no collusion.